lorchrob/Goblin/doc/tutorial.md

              ...
 ```

-where the concrete `.pdf` file is produced from the abstract `.pdf` file outside of Goblin (using some separate serializer).
+Above, the concrete `.pdf` file is produced from the abstract `.pdf` file outside of Goblin (using some separate serializer).
-Returning to the Goblin input:
+Now, let's return to the Goblin input:

 ```
 <S> ::= <I> <I>;